Strumica: 20th century

-The Kaza of Strumica in 1905 had a total Christian population of 22.860, consisting of 12.736 Exarchist Bulgarians, 8.992 Patriarchist Bulgarians, 624 Protestant Bulgarians, 444 Roma people, 25 Greeks and 6 Vlachs according to the geographers Dimitri Mishev and D. M. Brancoff.
+The Kaza of Strumica in 1905 had a total Christian population of 22.860, consisting of 12.736 Exarchist Bulgarians, 8.992 Patriarchist Bulgarians, 624 Protestant Bulgarians, 444 Roma people, 25 Greeks and 6 Vlachs according to the Bulgarian Exarchate secretary Dimitri Mishev (D. M. Brancoff).

 In the First Balkan War of 1912 the Ottomans were defeated and driven out of Macedonia (region) by the joint effort of the Balkan League (Serbia, Bulgaria, Greece and Montenegro).
 Bulgaria annexed the town of Strumica.
-In the Second Balkan War (1913), which was fought between the three of the Balkan allies against Bulgaria, the latter was defeated, however, according to the Bucharest treaty (28 July 1913) Strumica remained under Bulgarian rule.
+In the Second Balkan War (1913), which was fought between the three of the Balkan allies against Bulgaria, the latter was defeated.
+However, according to the Bucharest treaty (28 July 1913) Strumica remained under Bulgarian rule.
 The Greek army stationed in Strumica disapproved of the decision for withdrawal and set the town on fire.
-It burned from 8 until 15 August 1913, when more than 1900 public buildings, private houses and other constructions were burnt.
+It burned from the 8th to 15th of August 1913, when more than 1900 public buildings, private houses and other constructions were burnt.
 Strumica was made the center of a homonymous district in Bulgaria (largely corresponding to the present day Blagoevgrad province) and stayed under Bulgarian rule until 1919, when it was ceded to the Kingdom of Serbs, Croats and Slovenes after the Treaty of Neuilly-sur-Seine.
 From 1929 to 1941, Strumica was part of the Vardar Banovina of the Kingdom of Yugoslavia.

 On 6 April 1941, the first day of the Axis invasion of Yugoslavia, Strumica was captured by the German Army and, as Bulgaria was allied with Germany, Strumica was turned over under occupation of the Bulgarian armies on 18 April 1941.
 From 1941 to 1944, Strumica, as most of Vardar Macedonia, was annexed by the Kingdom of Bulgaria.
 On 11 September 1944 the Bulgarian army withdrew from Strumica and on 5 November 1944, the German army also left the town.
 After the war it became part of the Socialist Republic of Macedonia, one of the republics of Federal Yugoslavia.
 With the referendum on 8 September 1991, amid the breakup of Yugoslavia, the country became independent under the constitutional name Republic of Macedonia.